 By default, these MAC ACLs are disabled and do not include any stations.
-You can manually add devices, import devices (see Import an existing MAC access control list on page 107), or do both.
+You can manually add devices, import devices (see Import an existing MAC ACL for WiFi clients on page 148), or do both.

 You can use a MAC ACL to control which WiFi devices (stations) can access a WiFi network.
 You can apply one MAC ACL to more than one WiFi network.